wiard/punkbank/README.md

 ### The learning

 Being not a programmer myself but having studied Information Sciences on University I have the capacity and the urge to understand whats happening in the space and therefor I want to develop ECH further.
-I even think it can become very popular and widely acknowledged as a project with its heart in the right place because I am not interested in hyping the wrong ideas as anyone can read from my X-space.
-For that reason I consider my efforts as BRC20Punk as the same as what I do at home on my computer to imnprove the incentives of using ECH in the near future I hope.
+I think it can become accepted and acknowledged as a project because it brings new and fresh ideas in the space.
+I consider my efforts as BRC20Punk on X as the same as what I do at home on my computer to improve the incentives of using ECH in the near future.

 ### The future

-Studying crypto has becomne much more fun since Casey Rodarmor created Ordinals and I follow everything on a daily base, as one can very will see on X. I see X as a very good platform to share ideasm, by te way.
-Just like Casey Rodarmor I believe in the free mind and the free will of people.
-I am not as fatalistic as I think he is.
+Studying crypto has become much more fun since Casey Rodarmor created Ordinals and I follow everything on a daily base on X. I see X as a very good platform to share ideas and I like Casey Rodarmor for his free mind.

 ### The Marketing of Ordinals

-There are some projects I really like on X and those are HellMoney Podcast in particular.
-For the rest I follow the larger movements and try to stay out of the clashes on X about what project is the best.
-Why do I like Hellmoney Podcast so much?
-I think because of the sincerity of it.
+There are some projects I really like on X. For the rest I follow the larger movements and try to stay out of the clashes on X about what project is the best.

 ### Aiming for harmony

-We should all aim for working together, despite our believes and differences in the space.
-As an artist originally, I believe we are all on the same page as human beings and in Crypto we hacve finally a ground to do better than those that we perceive as governing us.
-I say on purpose 'percieve' as them being our leaders, because I believe we are free people whenver and whatever we do.
+My believe is we should all aim for working together, despite our differences in the space.
+As human beings in Crypto we have a ground to do better than those that we perceive as governing us.